rahul4732saini/rahul4732saini/README.md

 <h3>👨‍💻 About Me:</h3>

-- 🔭 I am currently working on some computer vision projects.
+- 🔭 I am currently working on a few computer vision projects.
 - 🌱 I'm currenly learning DevOps and Competitive Programming.
 - 👯 I’m looking to collaborate on any python and javascript related project
 - 💬 Ask me about anything [here](https://github.com/rahul4732saini/rahul4732saini/issues/1)!
 I'm always happy to help.